Sidneys1/sidneys1.com/programming/_posts/2022-03-23-raytracing.md

 ![Create new project](/images/2022-03-23-raytracing/create-a-new-project.png)

-### Add PGE header and create a game from template

-We copy in the `olcPixelGameEngine.h` file and add it to our solution.
+We copy in the [`olcPixelGameEngine.h` file][olc-pge-header] and add it to our solution.
 We also add a blank `main.cpp` and populate it with the contents of the template available in the `olcPixelGameEngine.h` header, taking care to rename our game class to match our needs.

 <fieldset class="note" markdown=1>
 <legend>Note</legend>